Recombinant Proteins

 Cadherin 5 Human Recombinant

-Cadherin 5 Human Recombinant produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 810 amino acids (29-599 a.a.) and having a molecular mass of 91.5kDa (Migrates at 70-100kDa on SDS-PAGE under reducing conditions).
-CDH5 is expressed with a 239 amino acid hIgG-His-tag at C-Terminus and purified by proprietary chromatographic techniques.
+Recombinant Human Cadherin 5, produced in Sf9 Baculovirus cells, is a single, glycosylated polypeptide chain with 810 amino acids (29-599 a.a.).
+It has a molecular mass of 91.5kDa and migrates at 70-100kDa on SDS-PAGE under reducing conditions.
+This CDH5 protein is expressed with a C-terminal 239 amino acid hIgG-His-tag and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs